 A well-designed organization can adapt to change, collaborate cross-functionally, make and execute decisions effectively, and nurture a positive working environment.

-In reality, the outcome of the OD process is a series of recommendations that can be quite broad and include things like organizational structure, technology needs, compensation model updates, and policy changes.
+In reality, the outcome of the OD process is a series of recommendations that can be quite broad and include things like organizational structure, technology needs, compensation model updates, policy changes, and shared behaviors.

 Potential positive outcomes from these recommendations include: